anhuaxiang/google-gdrive-mcpserver/README.md

 # Google Drive MCP

-A Model Context Protocol (MCP) server that provides Google Calendar integration for AI assistants like Claude.
+A Model Context Protocol (MCP) server that provides Google Drive integration for AI assistants like Claude.

 ```json